mrudorfer/burg-toolkit/readme.md

 see the scripts for more examples on usage and the docs for more detailed specifications.

-documentation can be build on the command line in folder `docs/` via:
+you should be able to build the documentation on the command line via:

 ```
-sphinx-quickstart
+cd docs/
+make html
 ```

 ## plans for the project
 ### todos
 - implement PPF grasp sampler
 - implement baseline grasp sampler
-- implement metrics (precision, coverage) from eppner2019
+- implement metrics (precision) for comparison with eppner2019
 - implement metrics (force-closure) from fang2020
 - have a script to export (segmented, partial) point clouds